openskies-sh/aerobridge/README.md

 - RFM integration
 - Easily manage compliance with NPNT

-## Join our pilot program
+## Webinar and pilot program ✨

 We work with drone manufacturers to help the become compliant with NPNT by regular onboarding run through our canary program.
-You can find out more about this on our monthly [webinar](http://webinar.aerobridge.in)
+You can find out more about this on our regular [webinar](http://webinar.aerobridge.in).

 ## Get Involved